dikshantadi/packet_sniffer/Readme.md

 ## Why IM I Building This?

-This project is primarily a **Data Communication and Networking learning project**.
+This project is primarily a **Computer Networks learning project**.

 The long-term goal is to build a small multi-layer protocol dissector capable of following a packet from the Ethernet frame all the way into application-layer protocols.

-TCP is overpowered!!!!!!!!